openagri-eu/OpenAgri-PestAndDiseaseManagement/README.md

 Please contact the maintainer of this repository.

 # License
-This project code is licensed under the EUPL 1.2 license, see the [LICENSE](https://github.com/agstack/OpenAgri-PestAndDiseaseManagement/blob/main/LICENSE) file for more details.
+This project code is licensed under the Apache License 2.0, see the [LICENSE](LICENSE) file for more details.
-Please note that each service may have different licenses, which can be found their specific source code repository.